leeprovoost/go-rest-api-template/README.md

 Whilst working on this, I've tried to write up my thought process as much as possible.
 Everything from the design of the API and routes, some details of the Go code like JSON formatting in structs and my thoughts on testing.
 However, if you feel that there is something missing, send a PR or raise an issue.

-Another shameless plug: I'm occasionally writing about my lessons learned developing AWS platforms and Go applications on [Medium](https://medium.com/@leeprovoost).
+Last but not least: I'm occasionally writing about my lessons learned developing Go applications and Amazon Web Services systems on [Medium](https://medium.com/@leeprovoost).

 ### Knowledge of Go